 Use Good Office Management to Control Chaos in Your Small Business

 Every piece of paper that comes into your office should be handled once, acted upon, and filed—not haphazardly piled on a desk.
-Similarly, digital communications such as emails should be prioritized and acted upon immediately if possible or flagged for future action.
+Similarly, digital communications such as emails should be prioritized and acted upon immediately, if possible, or flagged for future action.

 What would happen, for example, if the purchasing for your small business was done by whoever whenever?
 Would you be able to find printer paper when you needed it?
 Putting one person in charge of ordering all equipment and supplies solves the problem and keeps things running smoothly.
 Have employees email the designated person any requests for supplies, or post a handwritten list in a conspicuous place where people can add what they need.

-It’s the same with (computer) systems administration.
+It’s the same with computer systems administration.
 You need to have one person responsible for the security of your computer systems and keeping track of things such as accounts, passwords, and software.
-Using cloud-based systems for office applications, accounting software and data storage is an ideal solution for small businesses, but you still need to have a trusted person assigned to perform administrative tasks such as adding/deleting users, assigning permissions, etc. for your office to run smoothly.
+Using cloud-based systems for office applications, accounting software, and data storage is an ideal solution for small businesses, but you still need to have a trusted person assigned to perform administrative tasks such as adding/deleting users, assigning permissions, etc. for your office to run smoothly.

-When you sit down at a desk could you actually work comfortably there?
-Are things logically arranged so that the things that you would use most at the desk are closest to hand?
+Take a walk through your office.
+Is it an example of space management or space mismanagement?
+Do you have to detour around obstacles or run the risk of tripping over something?
+When you sit down at a desk, could you actually work comfortably there?
+Are things logically arranged so the things that you need most are closest to hand?

-If you are a small business owner who’s in the position of not being able to assign whatever you view as boring or unpleasant work to someone else, force yourself to get to it regularly by scheduling time each week for it.
+If you are a small business owner who’s not in the position of being able to assign whatever you view as boring or unpleasant work to someone else, force yourself to get to it regularly by scheduling time each week for it.

-6. Delegate and outsource.
+6. Delegating and Outsourcing

 Many small business owners spend their days acting and reacting and then wonder why they seem to be spinning their wheels.
 Business planning is an important component of good office management and needs to be part of your regular office management routine.

+Successful small business owners spend time every week on business planning, and many use daily business planning sessions as a tool for goal setting and growth.
 If you have staff, involve them in business planning, either formally or informally.